Invoice Payment Terms in Canada

 Net 7

 Payment is due within 7 days of the invoice date.
-Overdue balances may be subject to late payment fees.
+Please use the payment instructions shown on the invoice.

 Net 15